Why DACH Companies Fail Their Netherlands Launch (And What To Do Instead)

 The translation problem

 The first thing most DACH companies do is translate their German marketing materials into Dutch.
-Pricing page, product copy, case studies — everything gets a Dutch version.
+Pricing page, product copy, case studies: everything gets a Dutch version.

 This is not localization.
 This is transposition.

 German B2B buyers make decisions differently than Dutch ones.
-The signals that build trust in Germany — thoroughness, formal credentials, certification references, long-form technical content — don't carry the same weight in the Netherlands.
+The signals that build trust in Germany (thoroughness, formal credentials, certification references, long-form technical content) don't carry the same weight in the Netherlands.
+Dutch buyers want peer validation, plain language, and a direct path to a conversation.
+Not a 4,000-word product whitepaper.

-When you translate your German materials without adapting the substance, you're speaking German fluently — in Dutch words.
+When you translate your German materials without adapting the substance, you're speaking German fluently, in Dutch words.
 The message doesn't land.

 The market size miscalculation

-In practice, this means two things:
+In practice, this means two things.

 What actually converts Dutch B2B buyers